 Our general rule is that when the pressure drop across the filter doubles from the initial, clean pressure drop, it’s probably time for a change.
 With big, deep filters this can take a loooooooong time, and the filters will look absolutely disgusting well before the pressure drop would indicate that it’s time for a change.

-If you're not an HVAC or home performance professional and don't want to spring for a digital manometer, you can set up your system with a magnehelic gauge, shown in the photo above.
-You can get a decent magnehelic gauge from Dwyer for less than $50.
-Make sure to get the lowest range they sell: 0 to 0.5 i.w.c.
+If you’re not an HVAC or home performance professional and don’t want to spring for a digital manometer, you can set up your system with a magnehelic gauge, shown in the photo above.
+You can get a decent magnehelic gauge made by Dwyer* for about $50.
+Make sure to get the lowest range they sell: 0 to 0.5 i.w.c, which is the model 2-5000-0.
 If you ever have a filter with a pressure drop even approaching the upper limit of that gauge, you have a problem.
+You’ll also need a static pressure probe* (or two) and 3/16″ inside diameter vinyl tubing,* as shown in the photo above.

 What about the total system pressure?